 Draw the Fur Around the Ears

-Select the purple gradient you previous used for the eyes (#03000C - #592FC7) and use the Pen Tool to draw the fur around the ears.
+Select the purple gradient you previously used for the eyes (#03000C - #592FC7) and use the Pen Tool to draw the fur around the ears.

 Draw the Ear Ridges

 Now for a fun detail.
 You'll notice ridges on bat's ears if you search for a reference image.

 Use the Pen Tool to draw a few darker, curved lines over the ears.